microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 17. Once you have made all edits to the tasks, save your build.

 18. Queue the build to execute it and have it run the tasks that you defined.

-19. Upon successful build completion, you should be able to confirm that the file upload was successful by reviewing the storage account using Azure Storage Explorer
+19. Upon successful build completion, you should be able to confirm that the file upload was successful by reviewing the storage account using Azure Storage Explorer.
+You can also click into the build job, listed as 'Agent job 1' to see more information from Azure DevOps.

 20. Once you have seen a successful build, return to the Build Definition and edit your build **Triggers**